 According to the U.S. Census Bureau, Americans are expected to move 11.7 times in their lifetime.
 That’s 11.7 opportunities to drop your vintage couch down the stairs or accidentally smash your TV as you load it into the U-Haul…

-Before you move, there’s a lot of planning you need to do do.
+Before you move, there’s a lot of planning you need to do.
 The good news is that the right insurance coverage can make your move seamless, even if something unfortunate happens.

 As a first step, it’s worth looking into your existing renters insurance policy—or, in case you’re already a property owner, your homeowners policy—to see if it covers your things while they’re in transit.
 Lemonade policies would have your back as you move between point A and point B, so long as you’re the one doing the packing and moving.
 So if you’re packing and loading your own stuff en route to your next apartment, those policies will cover a range of damages.